kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 ![offcanvas](./readme_img/offcanvas.png)

-On mobile devices, the cards occupy more horizontal space and the navbar stacks vertically.
+On mobile devices, the cards increase in width and the navbar stacks vertically.

 ![mobile](./readme_img/mobile.png)

 On hover over product image, this lovely little css styling creates a zoom effect on the image: